wearealloy/foundation-craft-ddev/README.md

 Run `ddev composer install`.

 Run `ddev craft install` to create your Craft CMS instance.
-Accept all defaults (in [square brackets]) unless you want to change defaults
+Accept DB password DB user and Site URL defaults [square brackets].

 Run `ddev npm install`

-After this the project should be running in your Orbstack image and it should be accesible to the url specified during craft instalation.
+After this the project should be running in your Orbstack image and it should be accesible with the following url (same as in craft installation) https://[project-name-in-step-1].ddev.site

 ## Commands